redux-saga/redux-saga/README.md

 }
 ```

-This allows us to easily test the Generator outside the Redux middleware environement.
+This allows us to easily test the Generator outside the Redux middleware environment.

 ```javascript
 import test from 'tape'